mltbnz/awesome-bikeprojects/README.md

   * [Website](https://wiki.fricklers.org/abstand.html)
   * [GitHub](https://github.com/hollma/abstandrechner)
 * [Commons Booking](https://github.com/wielebenwir/commons-booking) - A Wordpress plugin for management and booking of commons goods especially cargo bikes.
+* [Mitradgelegenheit](http://mitradgelegenheit.org/) - Website to organize small critical masses on for every day rides like going to work or a trip to the lake.

 ## Open Data